WAlex1978/user-authentication/README.md

-<h1>Social Media</h1>
+<h1>User Authentication</h1>

 Full stack application developed with React, Express, and MongoDB.

-Uses cloudinary as an image database.
+Simulates simple user registration and login.
+Includes the use of JSON Web Tokens for authentication, and local storage to persist logged in users.

 <h1>Setup</h1>